-Now that you have your new hip replacement, you will start work right after surgery with a physical therapist to achieve three important goals:
+Now that you have your new knee replacement, you will start work right after surgery with a physical therapist to achieve three important goals:

-- Independent walking with crutches or a walker. - Increased strength of your operated hip. - Functional range of motion of your operated hip.
+- Independent walking with crutches or a walker. - Increased strength of your operated leg. - Functional range of motion of your operated knee.

-Your therapist will tell you how often to do the following exercises one through four.
+Your therapist will tell you how often to do the following exercises.
 Continue your exercises after you leave the hospital, and ask your doctor about further therapy.
 Shown below are the most common exercises prescribed.
 Your physician or therapist may add more.